 Today, Bertil Hult is semi-retired and focuses much of his energy on the charities he’s involved with, including the Mentor Foundation—dedicated to fighting drug abuse—as well as a range of initiatives aimed to help dyslexic students achieve academic success.

-Bertil Hult ‘s sons, Philip, Alex and Eddie, are all currently involved in leading EF Education First, ensuring that the spirit and mission of the company founded by their father remains as strong as ever: to break down the barriers of language, culture, and geography.
+Bertil Hult ‘s sons, Philip and Eddie, are all currently involved in leading EF Education First, ensuring that the spirit and mission of the company founded by their father remains as strong as ever: to break down the barriers of language, culture, and geography.

 Inspire your students through culturally immersive educational travel.